 If I asked you where your pup’s food is from or some of the key ingredients, would you know?
 We owners focus so much on what we put in our bodies that we sometimes forget how vital nourishment is to our furry friends.
 This concern is why I wondered, “What is the best puppy food?”
 I did the research and want to share my findings and top picks with you.

 Adopted a new puppy but not sure what’s next.
 We’ve got lots of tips to help make this new member’s transition into your family smooth and joyful!

 Is the joy of your new family member wearing thin because your puppy won’t stop crying and whining in his crate?
 His crate is supposed to be his happy place, and nothing is more frustrating than when it’s a torture chamber instead.
 The good news is, there’s a lot you can do to nip the crate whining in the bud so it doesn’t become a prolonged problem.
-These tips can help stop your puppy from crying in crate so you’ll both sleep at night.
+These puppy crying in crate tips can help stop your puppy from crying in his crate so you’ll both sleep at night.